-Let’s be honest – he was never the coolest member of his gang.
-He had to work to become the calm, lethal Luke of Return of the Jedi.
-And Han still laughed in his face.
+He was never the coolest member of the gang.
+Even after he’d matured into the calm, lethal warrior of Return of the Jedi, Han would still laugh in his face.
 Luke wasn’t necessarily the obvious tough guy type, but he was resourceful, and he never gave up.